lucydot/effmass/README.md

 `effmass` can:

 **Read in a bandstructure:**
-This requires the `VASP` output files `PROCAR` and `OUTCAR`.
-It is assumed you have walked through a 1D slice of the Brillouin Zone, capturing the maxima and minima of interest. `effmass` uses the Python package [vasppy](https://github.com/bjmorgan/vasppy) for parsing `VASP` output.
+It is assumed you have used a DFT calculator to walk through a 1D slice of the Brillouin Zone, capturing the maxima and minima of interest. `effmass` uses the Python package [vasppy](https://github.com/bjmorgan/vasppy) for parsing `VASP` output.

 **Locate extrema:**
 These correspond to the valence band maxima and conduction band minima.
 Maxima and minima within a certain energy range can also be located.